star1954/V-bot/README.md

 # V-bot

-A bot for Vault(now if you don't know what that means, go shoo)
+A concept project for a variable(modular) discord bot